thymedev/thymedev.github.io/src/docs/bettercensor/README.md

 ---
-description: "The best bot for all your censoring needs.
-100% free, forever.
-BetterCensor is the powerful Discord moderation bot that automatically keeps your servers clean, with Google Sheets Integration, for powerful editing, and sharing anywhere."
+description: "BetterCensor is the powerful Discord moderation bot that automatically keeps your servers clean, with Google Sheets Integration, for powerful editing, and sharing anywhere."
 ---

 # BetterCensor